yeshwant-singh/wikipedia-tests/README.md

 wikipedia-tests
 ===============
-These are few test scenarios for **Wikipedi** which I have created to learn cucumber and ruby.
-The features can be run in prallel in multiple browsers on the [BrowserStack](http://www.browserstack.com/automate)
+These are few test scenarios for **Wikipedia** which I have created to learn cucumber and ruby.
+The features can be run in prallel in multiple browsers on the [BrowserStack Automate](http://www.browserstack.com/automate)

 Pre-requisites:
   1. `ruby 1.9.3` - It may work in `1.8.7` but I haven't tested it.